 NOTE: Remember to install the two AAA batteries supplied before trying to use your remote control.

-Do not place anything in front of the display area on the DVD player (where the IR receiver is located), or the remote control may not work.
+Do not place anything in front of the FMJ badge on the left of the front panel (where the IR receiver is located), or the remote control may not work.